djh1997/djh1997/quotes/quotes.md

 The trouble with having an open mind, of course, is that people will insist on coming along and trying to put things in it.

 I once absent-mindedly ordered Three Mile Island dressing in a restaurant and, with great presence of mind, they brought Thousand Island Dressing and a bottle of chili sauce

+The role of listeners has never been fully appreciated.
+However, it is well known that most people don’t listen.
+They use the time when someone else is speaking to think of what they’re going to say next.
+True Listeners have always been revered among oral cultures, and prized for their rarity value; bards and poets are ten a cow, but a good Listener is hard to find, or at least hard to find twice